C2.2 Determine whether given pairs of addition and subtraction expressions are equivalent or not equivalent.

 A significant mathematical step in the development of algebraic thinking is to understand that a situation of equality can be represented using different models.

 Students may use a variety of modes of representation.
-Mathematical relationships can be represented using concrete or semi-concrete materials, symbols, or oral descriptions.
-When students represent an algebraic situation using one or both modes of representation, they use a variety of models such as tables, number grids, or number lines.
+Mathematical relationships can be represented using concrete or visual (semi-concrete) materials, symbols, or oral descriptions.
+When students represent an algebraic situation using one or more modes of representation, they use a variety of models such as tables, number grids, or number lines.
 These models help them organize, record, and communicate their thinking as they explore situations of equality.
-Representing numerical expressions using concrete, semi-concrete, or symbolic models, along with oral description, facilitates observation of relationships and contributes to the development of algebraic thinking.
-The different representations help students to appropriate algebraic concepts.
+Representing numerical expressions using concrete, visual (semi-concrete), or symbolic models, along with oral description, facilitates observation of relationships and contributes to the development of algebraic thinking.
+The different representations help students to internalize algebraic concepts.

-Prior to coming to school, young children have used expressions of equality in their play and daily lives, such as he has more or less or the same number of toys as me.
+Prior to coming to school, young children have used expressions of equality in their play and daily lives, such as "My friend has more or less or the same number of toys as me".
 At school, they are learning about numbers and associating quantities with them.
-It is important for students to explore and represent equality relationships in a variety of ways before expressing them symbolically in a mathematical sentence.
+It is important for students to explore and represent equality relationships in a variety of ways before expressing them symbolically in a number sentence.
 A sentence such as 3 + 4 = 7 becomes meaningless when the focus is first on the symbols used.
-Before performing calculations, students need to explore numbers using models to support their reasoning.
+Before performing calculations, students need to explore numbers using models to support and develop their reasoning skills.
 Symbol meaning is developed by using various representations of equality and inequality relationships.
 Teacher questioning, combined with manipulation of symbols and numbers in a variety of strategies, will help students make conjectures and subsequently generalize.

 In algebra, students need to grasp the concepts of equality and inequality in order to understand equivalence as a relationship between two quantities.
 They must first explore these concepts using concrete materials.